-- a) Depending on market conditions, Sanlam may apply its discretion to delay declaring a negative bonus.
-In this scenario a zero bonus net of fees will be declared. - b) Bonuses are declared at the start of the month to which they apply, and are credited at the end of the month to which they apply.
+- d) Depending on market conditions, Sanlam may apply its discretion to delay declaring a negative bonus.
+In this scenario a zero bonus net of fees will be declared. - e) Bonuses are declared at the start of the month to which they apply, and are credited at the end of the month to which they apply.

-- a) The Sanlam Select Growth Fund is multi-managed and the Sanlam Smooth Growth Fund is single-managed. - b) The maximum offshore exposure is subject to limits prescribed by the regulatory authorities.
+- a) The Sanlam Multi-Managed Smooth Growth Fund is multi-managed and the Sanlam Smooth Growth Fund is single-managed. - b) The maximum offshore exposure is subject to limits prescribed by the regulatory authorities.